ethanp/programming/Educational/C++/PaxosLab/AOS Lab4 Paxos Notes.md

     make pax

-    ./pax -h # see how to configure
+    pax -h # see how to configure

+    pax -fl DEBUG # run with a ton of prints

 Since we're not dealing with *view changes*, we need to form an initial view using a "fake initial view change" with the `-f` option